-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,666,667 private placement warrants (or 7,466,667 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.50 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at between \$10,000,000 and \$11,200,000, depending on the number of private placement warrants purchased.
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 9,333,333 private placement warrants for a purchase price of \$1.50 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at \$14,000,000.
 Each private placement warrant entitles the holder to purchase one share of our Class A common stock at \$11.50 per share.
 The private placement warrants (including the shares of our Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.